 Circle hooks, which are used in these fisheries, tend to hook animals in the mouth or jaw, as opposed to the gut or esophagus, and are intended to limit injury and be more easily removed (Cooke and Suski 2004).
 As with other marine species, even if the hook is removed, which is often possible with a lightly hooked shark, the hooking interaction is believed to be a significant event.
 As previously mentioned, capture is a stressful experience that can potentially last a couple of hours and can result in physiological recovery lasting many days wherein individuals exhibit changes in swimming and diving behaviors (Campana et al. 2009; Bowlby et al. 2021).
 In addition, sharks are vulnerable to predation when captured due to their restricted mobility, and after their release due to exhaustion and injury.
-Furthermore, handling procedures can cause additional damage (e.g. cutting the jaw, tail, gaffing, etc.), stress, or death.
+Furthermore, handling procedures can cause additional damage, stress, or death in the process of releasing the shark from the line, although we do not have information on typical handling procedures for sharks captured in the bottomfish fisheries.
+In a rod and reel fishery, which may be more similar to the bottomfish fisheries than longline fisheries in terms of injuries, Kneebone et al. (2013) found evidence of physiological trauma even at short angling times of 0.5 minutes.

-A gut-hooked shark is at risk of severe damage to vital organs and excessive bleeding.
-Campana et al. (2009) found in a longline post-release mortality study that 33% of tagged blue sharks with extensive trauma such as a gut-hooking died.
+While we would expect on average less severe injuries in the bottomfish fisheries compared to longline fisheries due to shorter soak time, lighter gear and operational characteristics, a guthook event is still possible as they occur in in rod and reel fisheries that may be more similar to the bottomfish fishery (Kneebone et al. 2013) and we highlight the possible severity of such a hooking.
+A guthooked shark is at risk of severe damage to vital organs and excessive bleeding.
+Campana et al. (2009) found in a longline post-release mortality study that 33% of tagged blue sharks with extensive trauma such as a guthooking died.
 Campana et al. (2009) attribute rapid post-release mortality of sharks to occur as a result of the trauma from the hooking rather than any interference with digestion or starvation.
+Similarly, a tagged guthooked sand tiger shark died 13 hours after release and a subsequent necropsy revealed the hook had penetrated the pericardial cavity indicated that the death occurred as a result of physical trauma (Kneebone et al. 2013).